 A few Squat Jumps and short sprint accelerations would be a good example.

 The Hockey Training Workout

-Now your body and mind should be more than ready to give 100% effort in regards to demonstrating strength, power, core stability and conditioning to name a few.
+Now your body and mind should be more than ready to give 100% effort in regards to demonstrating Lower and body strength, power, core stability and conditioning to name a few.
 This is all for the ultimate goal of becoming a faster, stronger, and more stable hockey player.

 First off, speed training is performed while your body is fresh and can perform at 100%.